-There aren’t a lot of good reasons for organizations not to make greater diversity efforts.
-It’s now part of the role of boards of directors — specifically its nomination/governance committee — to prioritize diversity and ensure it extends beyond tokenism.
+There aren’t a lot of good reasons for organisations not to make greater diversity efforts.
+It’s now part of the role of boards of directors — specifically its nomination/governance committee — to prioritise diversity and ensure it extends beyond tokenism.

 The roles and responsibilities of boards of directors — and of the individual board members themselves — are as plentiful as they are diverse.
 From overseeing day-to-day operations to examining the big-picture stuff related to running a modern and forward-thinking business, a collaborative, inclusive and transparent board is essential to any successful organisation.